Top 10 Tips for Extending Your Pool Season

 9. In sunny areas, solar heaters can increase pool temperatures by up to 20 degrees.

 Solar heaters are the most cost-effective method of pool heating.
 However, they are best suited for areas with copious amounts of warm sunshine.
 Capable of being installed on the roof, against the side of the pool, or even on the ground, solar heaters absorb warmth of the sun's rays and turn them into powerful heating energy.
 Under the right circumstances, they can increase pool temperatures by as much as 20 degrees Fahrenheit.

 10. Above ground pools are easily heated with a solar heater.

-Solar heaters for above ground pools can achieve the same kind of heating power as other heater types without causing harm to the pool.
-Above ground pools may be easily and safely heated using a combination of a solar heater and a solar cover, keeping your costs down and your family in the pool.
+Solar heaters for above ground pools can achieve the same kind of heating power as other heater types, without causing harm to the pool.
+Above ground pools may be easily and safely heated using a combination of a solar heater and a solar cover, keeping your costs down — and your family comfortably swimming in the pool.

 So there you have it!
 There are a number of ways to extend swimming time and increase the length of your pool season.
 If you have any questions about the pros and cons of the different options available, and aren't sure which one's right for your pool, we can help.
 Call or stop by your local Leslie's today to speak with one of our friendly, knowledgeable pool professionals.